VartikAnand/vocational-web-development-Practical/10_passing_variables_with_cookies/README.md

 ![Output](1.png)

-### refresh the current page to see the cookie data
+### Refresh the current page to see the cookie data

 ![Output](2.png)